bloominstituteoftechnology/web-sprint-challenge-advanced-state/README.md

 Open the live prototype linked above and study its functionality using the following **Chrome Dev Tools**:

 - **Elements tab** shows the exact DOM rendered as we interact with the UI.
 Look at texts but also at class names.
 - **Network tab** shows the HTTP messages.
-"Payload" shows the request payload from the client (if any) and "Preview" shows the payload from the server.
+"Payload" shows the request payload from the client (if any) and "Preview" shows the response payload from the server.
 - **Redux Extension tab** shows application state, as well as the actions that fire on user interaction.
 These actions commonly carry payloads but not always.

 ### Things "Product" consider noteworthy